PatternAgents/Agent-DRV2605-FeatherWing/README.md

 ## Revision 1.0.0 Notes: ##

-* Move PWM and INT to better pins for variety of Feather CPUs...
+* Configure PWM and INT pins for variety of Feather CPUs...

 ---------------------------------------